DanielYKPan/date-time-picker/README.md

 **This package supports Angular 4**

 ## Updates
+* Reconstruct the package folder.
+(If you using SystemJS, please follow the instruction below).
 * Update to use Angular 4.1
 * Add locales('lt','ro','ru').
 * Get locale working in the whole picker.
 Words not from MomentJS in the picker now are also translated.('de', 'en', 'lt', 'ro', 'ru', 'zh_CN', 'zh_HK', 'zh_TW').